Bob-Harper/nms_dynamic_suit_voice/docs/Setup.md

 ### To shut down the script when done

-You can shut the script back down at any time, wether you are playing or not.
-This will also free up the VRAM for the NMS though the game may not see it until restarted.
+You can shut the script down at any time, wether you are playing or not.
+This will free up memory for NMS if you need it.

-Four ways to shut down:
+Shut down techniques:
 - Lawful Good: Right click the tray icon and choose "Quit".
-- Lawful Neutral: (If you started using a terminal window) Use Ctrl-C
+- Lawful Neutral: Use Ctrl-C (If you started by using a terminal window)
-- Chaotic Neutral: (If you started using a terminal window) Close the terminal window
+- Chaotic Neutral: Close the terminal window (If you started by using a terminal window)
-- Chaotic Evil: kill the process in task manager
+- Chaotic Evil: kill the process in Task Manager
+There may be other methods, but at that point the DM will likely ask you to leave because you are being disruptive.

 ## Uninstall

 But why?

 If you must, remove the install directory nms_dynamic_suit_voice.
-Also remove the directory from the MODS directory.
+Also remove the folder from the MODS directory.
 You could remove/uninstall wwise from wherever you installed it.  sound2wem, if installed per instructions, will be inside the project folder and disappear when you delete the directory structure.
 That's it.
 - Note: If you choose to leave the MODS directory alone, the game will continue to use any voice lines left behind.
 This could complicate your setup if you have another suit voice mod, or could be an awesome result if you really like those specific generated phrases.
 If for some reason you choose to remove the voice files but leave the pipeline, there will be nothing for the pipeline to watch for changes.